niftools/blender_niftools_addon/docs/development/setup/ide.rst

 .. _development-design-setup-ide:

-`PyCharm <https://www.jetbrains.com/pycharm/>`_ IDE is the preferred way to allows us maintain a unified workflow for general file manipulation, repo management, python scripting, and hooks into Blender's debugging server.
+`PyCharm <https://www.jetbrains.com/pycharm/>`_ IDE is the preferred way to allows us to maintain a unified workflow for general file manipulation, repo management, python scripting, and hooks into Blender's debugging server.